 Table 2 lists the nominal and the GLMM-standardised CPUE indices provided by the model and Figure 1 shows graphical comparisons of the same.
 Broadly speaking, the standardisation makes relatively little difference to the nominal trends.
 Table 3 shows the parameter estimates, together with standard errors, obtained for the single fixed factors included in the GLMM model.
-The standardised CPUE values for Zones A and B for the 2013 model-year are slightly lower than the corresponding values for 2012, and are the lowest on record for each of those Zones.
+The standardised CPUE value for Zone B for the 2014 model-year is slightly lower than the corresponding value for 2013, while that for Zone A is slightly higher.
+Excluding the 2013 index for Zone A, the 2014 indices are the lowest on record for each of these Zones.